 SMART Home Water Conservation Kit

-people look at a leaky faucet in their home and don’t really think
+people look at a leaky faucet in their home and don’t think

-about how much water might be wasted.
+about how much water is wasted.
 They’re often surprised to learn

 that a leak of just 60 drops per minute can waste approximately 192